ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 finding enough validators to download containers from.

 The P-chain continuously keeps track of validators.
-So whenever any chain *other than the P-chain* has to bootstrap, the P-chain should be able to provide an up-to-date list of validators for that Subnet.
+So whenever any chain *other than the P-chain* has to bootstrap, the P-chain will be able to provide an up-to-date list of validators for that Subnet.
 The node can then reach these validators out to securely download containers.

 There is a caveat here: the validators list must be *up-to-date*.
 If the validator list is not up-to-date, the node may mistakenly assume that some nodes are still validating while their validation period has expired already.
-This would open up the possibility to download faulty blocks from an source that is not secure (anymore).
+This would open up the possibility to download faulty blocks from a source that is not secure (anymore).

 **So every avalanche node must fully bootstrap the P-chain before moving on to